kenken64/NUSISS-DevOpsEng/quizes/README.md

 <br>

 ### 3. which one is a valid command to run global service in docker swarm?

-- A. docker service create —mode global
+A) docker service create —mode global
-- B. docker swarm create —mode global
+B) docker swarm create —mode global
-- C. docker service create —global
+C) docker service create —global
-- D. docker swarm create —global
+D) docker swarm create —global

 Answer is A. Refer to the cli documentation https://docs.docker.com/engine/reference/commandline/service_create/